The Ultimate Guide to Transportation in Iceland

 Traveling by Boat

-Cruise ships are common around Iceland in summer.Taking a boat trip offers a unique perspective of Iceland, allowing you to experience the coastline from the sea.
+Whale watching boat tour in Husavik, showing unique marine experiences and scenic water transportation in Iceland.Taking a boat trip offers a unique perspective of Iceland, allowing you to experience the coastline from the sea.
 Whether you're spotting marine life on a whale-watching boat tour from Reykjavik or exploring glacial waters, boat tours provide unforgettable experiences.

 While Iceland itself sits just beneath the Arctic Circle, the northern island of Grimsey straddles this famous latitude.
 Accessible by boat from select towns in North Iceland, Grimsey is a popular day-trip destination where visitors can cross into the Arctic, get their passports stamped, and enjoy wildlife.